letsdiscodev/docs.letsdisco.dev/docs/get-started/host-from-home-with-a-pi.md

   - you might be asked for your user's password to continue
   - wait for the process to complete, it will take a few minutes
 - Remove the microSD card from your computer and insert it into the Raspberry Pi.
-- Insert the Raspberry Pi into its case (if applicable), connect the fan from the case to the Pi (if applicable), and connect the power supply to the Pi.
+- Insert the Raspberry Pi into its case (if applicable), connect the fan from the case to the Pi (if applicable), connect the Ethernet cable into the Pi (if applicable), and connect the power supply to the Pi.
 - To check that the Pi is working, in your terminal, run:

 ```bash